Inventory - Decedent Estate

 • For decedents dying before March 28, 2013, no deduction is allowed for any mortgage, lien or encumbrance on any asset.

-• For decedents dying on or after March 28, 2013 and before January 1, 2018, the inventory fee is based on the value of the estate less any lien(s) on parcel(s) of real estate.
+• For decedents dying on or after March 28, 2013, the inventory fee is based on the value of the estate less any lien(s) on parcel(s) of real estate.
 No parcel of real estate can be valued at less than zero, and there is no carryover to other estate assets.

 • The inventory fee must be paid within one year of the date the Personal Representative received their Letters of Authority or the filing of a Sworn Statement to Close Administration or Petition for Complete Estate Settlement, whichever is earlier.